IMDB ‘Sherlock’ Trivia: Freeman’s Real-Life Relationship Is Like Fiction Imitating Reality And Cumberbatch’s Lineage Is Like Destiny

 According to The Guardian, Freeman has separated from Abbington, his wife of 16 years, who ironically enough played his wife on the series.

-Freeman didn’t divulge any details as to why they are separating but he did say that their parting was “amicable.”
+Freeman didn’t divulge any details as to why they are separating, but he did say that their parting was “amicable.”

 He said, “I’m not with Amanda any more.
 It’s very, very amicable – I’ll always love Amanda.”

-As for Benedict Cumberbatch his involvement with BBC’s Sherlock seems more destined than ever when it was revealed that his lineage connects him to the creator of the smartest detective in the world.
+As for Benedict Cumberbatch, his involvement with BBC’s Sherlock seems more destined than ever when it was revealed that his lineage connects him to the creator of the smartest detective in the world.

 According to The Guardian, Cumberbatch has been revealed to be a distant relative of Sir Arthur Conan Doyle, the writer who created Sherlock Holmes.

-Tracing their ancestry it seems that Cumberbatch and Doyle were 16th cousins, twice removed and that their common ancestor is John of Gaunt, who was a duke of Lancaster back in the 14th century.
+Tracing their ancestry, it seems that Cumberbatch and Doyle were 16th cousins, twice removed, and that their common ancestor is John of Gaunt, who was a duke of Lancaster back in the 14th century.

-[Featured image by Jeff Spicer/Getty Images]
+[Featured Image by Jeff Spicer/Getty Images]